 Collaboration with Experts

 Our reviewers look at companies that show customer success stories which may include testimonials and before/after photos.

 Some brands provide small samples that customers can try before they make a bigger commitment to purchase the actual product.

 We check the price of the item.
 For supplements, we also check the cost per serving and how that compares to other products.

 What happens when a customer does not like their experience with a particular product?
 Can they get a refund and if so how much time do they have to get one from the date of purchase?

 Our reviewers make every effort to answer these important questions.
 This information, however, is not always set in stone and our research may deviate from the process occasionally depending on the shifting policies of distributors and manufacturers.

 We strive to deliver top-quality and in-depth product reviews.
 Note that all the views expressed on our website are purely our own.
 Read our medical disclaimer for more information.

 If you wish to make any additional suggestions on our format for researching and creating our reviews, please contact us.

-Most of our reviews make reference to authoritative sources with a proven record for accuracy.
+Most of our reviews make reference to authoritative sources with a proven record of accuracy.
 We also rely on incorporating quotes from direct interviews with our team of experts, nutritionists, dieticians, and fitness gurus.
 A visit to our About Us page will reveal the members of our Wellness, Contributor and Editorial teams.

 Our articles feature several in-text citations that are numbered and properly hyperlinked to external websites.
 We have strict sourcing guidelines and rely on peer-reviewed studies, academic research institutions, government agencies, and medical associations.
 Our main sources of information are Better Business Bureau, NIH.gov, MedlinePlus, Science.gov, Examine.com, Google Scholar, PubMed, Wikipedia, WebMD, Food and Drug Administration, Healthline and Federal Trade Commission.

 We have developed a process of evaluating clinical research and other publicly available information for our product reviews.
 We combine this process with expert opinions from our own team.
 It should be noted that the views expressed on this site are purely our own.
 Read our medical disclaimer for more information on this.